-In order to do CPT tests in more consistent soil layers, the quest was soon on to find other ways to apply more pushing force than the bodyweight of one man to do a CPT test.
+In order to do CPT tests in more consistent soil layers, the quest was soon on to find other ways to apply more pushing force than the bodyweight of one man to do a cone penetration test.
 Under the supervision of Mr. T.K.
 Huizinga, the director of the Laboratorium voor Grondmechanica (LGM) in Delft (The Netherlands), the first deep CPT test with a pushing force of 10 tons was performed in 1935.
 For this specific purpose a man-powered CPT pushing rig was developed (figure 2).

 It took until the year 1950 before a solution was found to avoid the measuring errors that could occur when sand entered the cavity between both rods whilst using the Barentsen-cone.
 This solution was the jacket cone, invented by << Johan Vermeiden >> (LGM).
-Just above the conical tip a jacket with a loosening shape is mounted (picture 3).
+Just above the conical tip, a jacket with a loosening shape is mounted (picture 3).
 Because of this the parasitic friction on the sleeve (especially in sands) was eliminated.
 Belgium professor De Beer has always opposed this theorem, and not entirely unjustly, especially when referring to Belgium tertiary sands and clays.
 He preferred the ‘cone with locking nut’, a Barentsen-cone with a more-or-less well working dirt seal.

 The manual drive of the CPT pushing rigs was more-and-more replaced by an hydraulic drive and the ballast floor replaced by hydraulically placed ground anchors.
-By placing the CPT pushing rig on a trailer or carrying truck the first CPT trailers and CPT trucks sprouted with an own weight of 4 to 8 tons.
+By placing the CPT pushing rig on a trailer or carrying truck the first CPT trailers and CPT trucks sprouted with a weight of 4 to 8 tons.

 Additional anchoring was only used for deep CPT tests when a higher reaction force was required in addition to the own weight of the CPT vehicle.
-The ballasted rigs became more and more heavier, since deeper CPT tests were required.
+The ballasted rigs became heavier, since deeper CPT tests were required.
 The deeper CPT test were needed since concrete piles were predominantly used over the much lighter wooden piles.
 Concrete piles are to be driven in much more consistent layers than wooden piles.
 The daily production increased to three CPT tests per day (with anchoring) and later on even increased to seven tests.

 Begemann published graphs enabling to deduce the frictional load capacity for different sorts of piles from the measured local friction resistance.